 SPJ/LA presents the Distinguished Journalist awards to members of the profession who demonstrate good news judgment, a strong sense of ethics and a passion for getting the story right.
-Honorees are journalists who have achieved a record of career accomplishments.
+Honorees have achieved a record of career accomplishments.
 For nearly four decades, the chapter has recognized reporters, editors and photographers in print and broadcast journalism.
 Since 1997, the chapter has honored journalists in four categories: television, radio, newspapers with a circulation of less than 90,000 and newspapers with a circulation of 90,000 or more.

 Distinguished Journalist Award Winners